tungstenfabric/website/README.md

 ## Start using Tungsten Fabric
 [Deploy Tungsten Fabric in 15 minutes on AWS with Kubernetes]

+[Deploy Tungsten Fabric on Kubernetes in 1-step command - Centos]

-[Deploy Tungsten Fabric on Kubernetes in 1-step command]
+[Deploy Tungsten Fabric on Kubernetes in 1-step command - Ubuntu]

 [Deploy Tungsten Fabric On-Prem with Openstack]